-Below we have provided links to the various trademark classifications used by the U.S. Patent and Trademark Office (USPTO).
+Below, you'll find links to the various trademark classifications used by the U.S. Patent and Trademark Office ("USPTO").
 These classes are used by the USPTO to help differentiate and keep track of the many thousands of new marks that it registers every year.
 The same word could appropriately be a different trademark in different classes (such as "Fresher" for the Medical Products class, and also "Fresher" for the Food and Drink class).
 There are 45 classes in all, 34 for products and 11 for services.

-A trademark owner generally has two uses for the classification system, depending on how they answer the following questions.
+A trademark owner generally has two reasons to use the classification system, depending on how they answer the following questions.

 We have included “coordinated classes” with each class entry.
 The PTO has grouped the various international classifications into what it calls “coordinated classes.”
 The PTO considers these classes “related” for the purpose of trademark searching.